 The photo on this front page draws attention to key aspects in the making of the colonial world: its militaristic visual vocabulary, its gendered values, the nostalgic pull photos can exercise over current generations.
-Images provide us with a stepping stone into historical analysis and a window on the legacies these highly organised worlds hand down to current generations.
+Images provide us with a stepping stone into historical analysis and a window on the legacies these highly organised worlds hand down to us today.
 You will find an abundance of images, disturbing, subtle, powerful, and sometimes inspiring, including contemporary artworks, on this site.

 A unique resource available here is a digital set of historical archives called the SAVINEAU REPORT.
 It was written by a white French woman about Black African women and families in the 1930s.
 The archives are interrogated in relation to the perception of inequalities of gender and race in a colonial system.
 In addition to learning about life during colonisation, these archives also offer insights on how and why the inequalities of gender and race persist into the present day.

 You are welcome to use the resources uploaded on the site citing as your source: Francophone Africa: beyond archives www.francophoneafricaarchive.org.
 Please use the CONTACT page to let us know if you found what you needed, and to get involved in debates around these topics en anglais ou en français.
 Veuillez consulter la page CONTACT pour échanger avec nous et, le cas échéant, proposer des ressources ou fonctionnalités supplémentaires en vue d’améliorer votre utilisation de ce siteweb et de ses ressources.
 Merci.